What is aliskiren?

-If you have diabetes, you should not use aliskiren together with certain heart or blood pressure medicines, such as:
+If you have diabetes, do not take aliskiren together with certain heart or blood pressure medicines, such as:

 if you are on a low-salt diet; or

-FDA pregnancy category D. Do not use aliskiren if you are pregnant.
-Stop using and tell your doctor right away if you become pregnant.
-Aliskiren can cause injury or death to the unborn baby if you take the medicine during your second or third trimester.
-Use effective birth control.
+Do not use if you are pregnant.
+Stop using the medicine and tell your doctor right away if you become pregnant.
+Aliskiren can cause injury or death to the unborn baby if you use the medicine during your second or third trimester.

 How should I take aliskiren?

-You may take aliskiren with or without food, but take it the same way every time.
+You may take aliskiren with or without food, but take it at the same time each day.

 Store at room temperature away from moisture and heat.